iRaM-sAgOr/ReactDemoLearning/ReadMe.md

 2. parent_to_child: Here we can have two different application.
 One is default way of passing data from parent class to child class.
 It is explained in the text file attached with the project.
 Another one is to access the child method from parent component.
-Also explained in a text file
+Also explained in a text file.
+--It contains "Higher order component" property and "Error boundary" property implemented.

 ########################....How to use one of these project in your local environment....#################